Do text-free diffusion models learn discriminative visual representations?: Abstract

 \section{Abstract}

-While many unsupervised learning models focus on one family of tasks, either generative or discriminative, we explore the possibility of a unified representation learner: a model which addresses both families of tasks simultaneously.
-We identify diffusion models, a state-of-the-art method for generative tasks, as a prime candidate.
-Such models involve training a U-Net to iteratively predict and remove noise, and the resulting model can synthesize high-fidelity, diverse, novel images.
-We find that the intermediate feature maps of the U-Net are diverse, discriminative feature representations.
-We propose a novel attention mechanism for pooling feature maps and further leverage this mechanism as DifFormer, a transformer feature fusion of features from different diffusion U-Net blocks and noise steps.
-We also develop DifFeed, a novel feedback mechanism tailored to diffusion.
-We find that diffusion models are better than GANs, and, with our fusion and feedback mechanisms, can compete with state-of-the-art unsupervised image representation learning methods for discriminative tasks -- image classification with full and semi-supervision, transfer for fine-grained classification, object detection and segmentation, and semantic segmentation.
+Diffusion models have proven to be state-of-the-art methods for generative tasks.
+These models involve training a U-Net to iteratively predict and remove noise, and the resulting model can synthesize high-fidelity, diverse, novel images.
+However, text-free diffusion models have typically not been explored for discriminative tasks.
+In this work, we take a pre-trained unconditional diffusion model and analyze its features post hoc.
+We find that the intermediate feature maps of the pre-trained U-Net are diverse and have hidden discriminative representation properties.
+To unleash the potential of these latent properties of diffusion models, we present novel aggregation schemes.
+Firstly, we propose a novel attention mechanism for pooling feature maps and further leverage this mechanism as DifFormer, a transformer feature fusion of different diffusion U-Net blocks and noise steps.
+Next, we also develop DifFeed, a novel feedback mechanism tailored to diffusion.
+We find that diffusion models are better than GANs, and, with our fusion and feedback mechanisms, can compete with state-of-the-art representation learning methods for discriminative tasks -- image classification with full and semi-supervision, transfer for fine-grained classification, object detection, and semantic segmentation.
 Our project \href{https://mgwillia.github.io/diffssl/}{website} and \href{https://github.com/soumik-kanad/diffssl}{code} are available publicly.